Non-perturbative on-shell multiplet structure of SU(N) Yang-Mills fields: Discussion

-\acknowledgements One of authors (DGP) acknowledges Prof. I.V.
-Anikin for invitation to work in BLTP JINR and for numerous inspirating discussions.
+One of authors (DGP) thanks Prof. I.V.
+Anikin for invitation to visit BLTP JINR and for numerous inspiring discussions.
 This work is supported by Chinese Academy of Sciences (PIFI Grant No. 2019VMA0035), National Natural Science Foundation of China (Grant No. 11575254), and by Japan Society for Promotion of Science (Grant No. L19559).

 1 cm